Farming reforms offer hope for Iran's water crisis

 The new techniques have also allowed farmers to reduce costs and increase variety of crops from just wheat and beets to add maize, squash, onions and tomatoes.

-"It wasn't difficult," said Rahmanpour, who participated in the pilot program, but he added that some of the farmers had trouble believing the change would make any difference.
+"It wasn't difficult," said Rahmanpour, who participated in the pilot programme, but he added that some of the farmers had trouble believing the change would make any difference.

 "They thought the U.N. was just talk.
 But, we tested them out and they help our land and provide benefits for our soil," he said.
 Improved soil conditions will help to prevent salt particles from the dried out basin being blown to adjacent crop lands, slowly degrading the quality of farmers' soil.

-The U.N. has since expanded the program to 41 other villages with about 13,000 farmers benefiting from it.
+The U.N. has since expanded the programme to 41 other villages with about 13,000 farmers benefiting from it.
 In May, the Japanese government donated $1 million to save Lake Orumieh.